-Much of the talk of the “advantage” for a Hong Kong manager in setting up an OFC over a Cayman domiciled fund relates solely to a requirement for dealing only with the Securities and Futures Authority (SFC) and not also the Cayman Islands Monetary Authority (CIMA).
+Much of the talk of the “advantage” for a Hong Kong manager in setting up an OFC over a Cayman domiciled fund relates solely to a requirement for dealing only with the Securities and Futures Commission (SFC) and not also the Cayman Islands Monetary Authority (CIMA).

 This seems to me a little simplistic.